federicohaag/LinkedInScraping/README.md

 ### Prerequisites

-You must have installed in your machine:
+You must have installed in your machine (higher versions are fine):
 * Google Chrome v.80
 * Python 3.8